- Road Traffic Accident injury

 From the very beginning, you should keep invoices or receipts in respect of all expenses incurred.
 These invoices will include, for example, hospital invoices, invoices for x-rays, taxi and other travel expenses, pharmacist’s expenses, doctor’s expenses, specialists’ expenses, fees for MRI Scans and other such expenses arising out of the accident.
 These Invoices/Receipts should be given to Berwick Solicitors at intervals so that they may be included in the claim.
 Without written receipt/invoices, it may be difficult to be compensated in respect of these out-of-pocket expenses.
 Out-of-pocket expenses are referred to as Special Damages.

-Many factors are taken into account in deciding the amount of compensation to which you are entitled to.
+Many factors are taken into account in deciding the amount of an award to which you are entitled to.
 You are entitled to be compensated to the extent of your injuries.
-Naturally, you are entitled to a higher compensation if your injuries are serious.
+These are know as General damages.
+Naturally, you are entitled to a higher award if your injuries are more serious.
 Seriousness of injuries is determined by a number of factors, including intensity of pain suffered, whether you attended hospital and were detained for a period, the extent to which the injury interfered with your normal lifestyle, the length of time which the injury and suffering have persisted.
-A very important factor to be taken into account in assessing the amount of compensation is the prognosis i.e. the extent to which the injury is likely to affect you in the future; accordingly, if the doctors are of the view that your injury is likely to last into the future and further deteriorate, this will be a very important factor in deciding compensation.
+A very important factor to be taken into account in assessing the amount of an award is the prognosis i.e. the extent to which the injury is likely to affect you in the future; accordingly, if the doctors are of the view that your injury is likely to last into the future and further deteriorate, this will be a very important factor in deciding the amount of an award.

 Furthermore, if the doctor is off the view that the injury is likely to lead to arthritis or other debilitating disease, this will be very relevant.
 On the other hand, if your complaints have largely subsided and you have almost made a full recovery (say after a period of one year after the accident), this will indicate that your injuries are much less severe.
 Your occupation at the time of an accident might be very relevant.
 Accordingly, if you are engaged in physically-demanding employment, the injury may have much more severe consequences (to the extent to which it will adversely affect your capacity to work) than if you are engaged in a sedentary occupation; but each case must be examined on its own merits.